Tuesday, July 25, 2023

 Contemplative Tarot - Bootstraps!

 The second card is altogether different.
-The Queen of Cups dwells in a fantasy, crowned with an ornate tiara and enthroned upon a majestic shell, resembling the one in Botticelli’s Birth of Venus.
+The Queen of Cups is lost in fantasy.
+Crowned with an ornate tiara and enthroned upon a majestic shell that echoes Botticelli’s Birth of Venus.
 The pink glow inside the shell mirrors the ethereal hue of the setting sun.
-The scene is alive with bright clouds, crashing waves, a sandy beach strewn with starfish and other treasures, ghostly seals singing like children waiting to be born, and the cry of seagulls.
-Wrapped in luxurious robes, one hand touching her own heart, the queen is absorbed in gazing at a veiled cup that glows with untold visions and promises.
-Yet she does not remove the veil, choosing hopeful anticipation over the potential disappointment of reality.
-The queen of this card is the mirror image of the hopeless woman in the first card, neither one able to take action.
+The scene is alive with bright clouds, crashing waves, a sandy beach strewn with starfish and other treasures, ghostly seals singing with longing, and the cry of seagulls.
+Wrapped in luxurious robes, one hand touching her own heart, the queen is absorbed in gazing at a veiled cup that glows with untold visions.

 Friday, July 14, 2023